nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Amphiphilic:** Pertaining to the dual affinity (hydrophilic and hydrophobic) of the polymer chains.

-### Expanded Definition and Usage\nAmphiphilic star-like block copolymers are key to developing sophisticated nanocarrier systems that require precise control over encapsulation and release characteristics.
+### Expanded Definition and Usage:
+Amphiphilic star-like block copolymers are key to developing sophisticated nanocarrier systems that require precise control over encapsulation and release characteristics.
 In drug delivery, their ability to form micelles or other structures allows for the effective transport of poorly water-soluble drugs or bioactive agents, improving therapeutic outcomes.
 Furthermore, their use as stabilizers in emulsions and foams enhances the stability and performance of a wide range of consumer and industrial products.